 Bacteria can spread anywhere in the kitchen.
 So, it's important to wash your hands and kitchen surfaces before and after preparing food.
 Bacteria can spread from one surface to another without you knowing it.
-If the bacteria gets into food, they can cause foodborne illnesses.
+If the bacteria get into food, they can cause foodborne illnesses.

 Most viruses and bacteria that cause colds, flu, and foodborne illnesses are spread by hand-to-hand or hand-to-food contact.
 People with hepatitis A, Norwalk-like viruses (noroviruses), or the bacteria staphylococcus and streptococcus can pass these illnesses on to others by handling food.
-Also, a person who is ill from a foodborne illness, such as hepatitis A, can pass that illness on to others by handling food.
+Also, a person who is ill from a foodborne illness, like hepatitis A, can pass that illness on to others by handling food.

 Seafood, particularly oysters, clams, and other shellfish, can be contaminated with the vibrio species of bacteria that causes diarrhea, or with hepatitis A virus.

 Unpasteurized cheese and some meat can be contaminated with Listeria monocytogenes, a strain of bacteria that can cause disease in people and miscarriage or damage to the fetus in pregnant women.
 Listeria is often found in soft cheeses, such as brie, and more frequently in imported cheeses than in domestic cheeses.
-Listeria is one of the few bacteria that grow well in the 40°F temperature of the refrigerator.
+Listeria is one of the few bacteria that grow well in the 40°F (4°C) temperature of the refrigerator.

 Contaminated vegetables and fruits can carry a variety of organisms and parasites, depending on where they were grown and how they were processed, the CDC says.

-Items in the kitchen become contaminated by contact with contaminated people, foods, pets or other environmental sources.
+Items in the kitchen become contaminated by contact with contaminated people, foods, pets, or other environmental sources.

-Kitchen-specific items that often become contaminated include:
+Kitchen items that often become contaminated include:

 Dishrags, towels, sponges, and scrubbers

-Sink drains and P-trap; this is the J-shaped pipe under the sink that retains a quantity of water to block sewer gas from seeping back up through the sink
+Sink drains and P-trap.
+This is the J-shaped pipe under the sink that retains a quantity of water to block sewer gas from seeping back up through the sink

 How you dry your dishes and utensils also plays an important role in kitchen sanitation.
 From least effective to most effective, drying processes can be ranked: